LEXUEYE/suricata/doc/userguide/performance/analysis.rst

 Performance Analysis
 ====================

-There are many potential causes for performance issues.
+There are many potential causes for for performance issues.
 In this section we will guide you through some options.
 The first part will cover basic steps and introduce some helpful tools.
 The second part will cover more in-depth explanations and corner cases.